Innovating with Nature-Based Solutions

 Overcoming the Implementation Gap

-We have analysed the use of Nature Based Solutions in one hundred cities in Europe, selected to represent diverse urban conditions and sustainability challenges.
+We have analysed the use of Nature Based Solutions in 100 cities in Europe, selected to represent diverse urban conditions and sustainability challenges.
 Examining almost 1000 interventions that have put Nature Based Solutions to work, we find that there has been a rapid increase in their use over the past decade and that they are increasingly being deployed through partnerships of public and private actors.
 Nature Based Solutions are most often used to address challenges of health and urban regeneration, with less focus on environmental challenges.
-Our full report provides more insights into this new and important trend in European urban development.